 To stop migrating new issues, navigate to “Support Tools” in the left side-pane.

-Than select the connection used for migrating Jira end click “Remove”.
+Then select the connection used for migrating Jira end and click “Remove”.

 Is everything running smoothly now?
-Is staff getting adjusted with the new Jira?
+Is staff getting adjusted to the new Jira?

 If so, it’s time to pull the plug on the old system!